Fly Fishing Report

 The fall Salmon & Steelhead are arriving!
 A word of caution – tomorrow we expect 5 inches of rain in 2 days.
 That will impact almost all rivers in Northern California.
 It may be a great time to tie some flies and get your Holiday shopping done.
 We are on the rivers today (and Delta) to get our last minute fishing before we need to get out Noah’s Ark patched up.
 On the bright side – When January 1 comes it should be super fishing in Northern California.
 Book your trip today for January.

 Lower American River

-Flows are 1000+ cfs.
+Flows are 960+ cfs.
 AFFC guide: Phil White American River is closed from power line @ Anchil Hoffman to the hatchery.
+Right now we have been hitting half pounders with a few big Steelies to 8 lbs.
+All that will change this week-end with projected heavy rains – we need it!
 Remember, all those big steelies have to go up river to get to spawning beds.
 That means there are holding areas in the lower river for the big ones.
 You just need to be there when they are passing through.
 It's egg time!

 Flies that are producing on the American River: Eggs, Copper Johns (Copper, Red) 12-16

 The Delta is producing many fish right now.
 Lots of smaller fish.
 There are a few big ones in the mix and it's only going to get better this fall.
 Right now we have been fishing some top water for largemouth and some top water for the stripers.
 One of our best customers, Ray, hooked many striper up to 12 lbs on December 5th – a great sign.
 Mostly fishing subsurface for the Stripers.

 Don't miss out on the Delta Striper fishing, book early.